-Please let me know if you give these simple, vegan and gluten-free Tahini Oatmeal Granola Bars a try and tell me what you think!
-I’d also love to know what add-ins, nut butter and sweetener you choose to make your own perfect combination.
+Please let me know if you give these simple, vegan and gluten-free Tahini Oatmeal Granola Bars a try and tell me what you think by rating and reviewing this recipe in the recipe card!
+I'd also love to know what add-ins, nut butter and sweetener you choose to make your own perfect combination.
 Take a photo and tag me #theconscientiouseater on Instagram so I can see your creation!

 - Preheat your oven to 180C/350F.